 Mr Brackpool has 12 years' experience teaching and leading various aspects of Sixth Form.
-He runs the Extended Project Qualification and Global Perspectives courses as well as teaching Literature, Film and Sociology.
+He runs the Extended Project Qualification course as well as teaching English Literature and Sociology.
 He has been a Head of Year 12, Head of Year 13 and a tutor across all age groups.
 Mr Brackpool graduated from the University of Sussex and UCL with a bachelor's degree in Philosophy and Masters degrees in both English Literature and Psychoanalysis.